Every day our networks and devices are exposed to risks and cybersecurity perpetrated by cybercriminals.

 Attack vectors in cybersecurity: Passive attacks

 - Sniffing or traffic analysis: An attacker detects the communication path between sender and receiver.
-Following, finds the amount of data moving between sender and receiver.
+Following, find the amount of data moving between sender and receiver.
 There are no changes in the data.

 - Eavesdropping: Occurs in the ad-hoc mobile network.
-The main objective of this attack is finding out secret or confidential information by intercepting the means of communication.
+The main objective of this attack is to find out secret or confidential information by intercepting the means of communication.

 - Supervision: Attack where hackers can read confidential data, but cannot edit it.